Traineeships and Work Experience

 Council’s Traineeship Program in Business Administration, Children’s Services and Information Technology are advertised annually.

-To be eligible for a traineeship, applicants must:
+To be eligible for a traineeship or apprenticeship, applicants must:

 • Not hold a Certificate III or IV in any field completed in the last 7 years, and/or Diploma qualification and above in any field of any date